michaeldarisse/michaeldarisse.github.io/research.md

 ### Work In Progress

 "The Impact of Attending Elite Exam Schools for Disadvantaged Students: Evidence from New York City's Discovery Program"

-"The Northwest Ordinances and the Formation of Educational Norms and Values" (with James Schulte)

 ### Research Experience